ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Experimental Results

-\textbf{Dual-branch ANN.} This category includes methods explicitly designed for RGB-Event fusion, such as FENet \cite{zhang_object_2021}, AFNet \cite{zhang_frameevent_2023}, and CrossEI \cite{chen_crossei_2025}, which adopt dual ResNet-based backbones.
-Their effectiveness is constrained by relatively simple feature extractors and complex inference pipelines, though CrossEI achieves better results with its motion-oriented design.
-In contrast, TENet \cite{shao_tenet_2025a} incorporates a ViT backbone for the RGB branch while tailoring the event branch to event-specific characteristics, delivering competitive performance.
-We also consider dual-modality transformer models based on VPT, including ViPT \cite{zhu_visual_2023}, UnTrack \cite{wu_singlemodel_2024}, and BAT \cite{cao_bidirectional_2024}.
-These VPT-based frameworks substantially outperform most models, except for TENet and our ISTASTrack, among which BAT achieves the second-best overall results.
-This highlights the importance of employing dual-branch architectures with well-designed fusion modules or prompts for processing different modalities, which often surpass early-fusion approaches in handling multimodal inputs.
+\textbf{Dual-branch ANN.} This category includes methods explicitly designed for RGB-Event fusion, such as FENet \cite{zhang_object_2021}, AFNet \cite{zhang_frameevent_2023}, and CrossEI \cite{chen_crossei_2025}.
+Their effectiveness is constrained by relatively simple ResNet-based feature extractors and complex inference pipelines.
+In contrast, TENet \cite{shao_tenet_2025a} delivers competitive performance by using a ViT backbone for the RGB branch.
+We also consider dual-modality transformer models based on visual prompting, including ViPT \cite{zhu_visual_2023}, UnTrack \cite{wu_singlemodel_2024}, and BAT \cite{cao_bidirectional_2024}.
+These frameworks outperform most models, with BAT achieving the second-best overall results.
+These results highlight the importance of dual-branch transformer architectures for processing different modalities.

+\textbf{Dual-branch SNN.} SpikeFET \cite{yang_fully_2025} achieves performance comparable to TENet.
+The fully spiking model with dual spike ConvFormer backbones demonstrates the strong representational capability of SNN-based ViTs.
+This SNN model also exhibits superior energy efficiency, as reported in \cref{tab:results-energy}.

-\textbf{ANN-SNN.} As introduced in \cref{sec:introduction}, only two hybrid ANN-SNN models have been proposed for RGB-Event tracking, i.e. MMHT \cite{sun_reliable_2024} and SNNPTrack \cite{ji_snnptrack_2025}.
+\textbf{ANN-SNN.} As introduced in \cref{sec:introduction}, only two hybrid ANN-SNN models have been proposed for RGB-Event tracking, i.e., MMHT \cite{sun_reliable_2024} and SNNPTrack \cite{ji_snnptrack_2025}.
 MMHT utilizes simple ResNet and AlexSNN as backbones, resulting in relatively weak performance.
 By contrast, SNNPTrack employs SNN-based prompts inserted between ViT encoders to guide fusion, demonstrating stronger results.
-However, its unidirectional design limits the ability to fully exploit advantages from both modalities.
-In comparison, our ISTASTrack employs an SNN-ViT backbone for the event branch and integrates bidirectional adapters for enhanced RGB–Event fusion, thereby fully leveraging complementary spatio-temporal information and achieving the best overall performance.
-Results of ISTASTrack are the best across different SNN time steps, details can be found in \cref{tab:ablation-time-step}.
+However, its unidirectional design limits the ability to fully exploit the strengths of both modalities.
+In comparison, our ISTASTrack employs an SNN-ViT backbone for the event branch and integrates bidirectional adapters for enhanced RGB-Event fusion.
+Therefore, ISTASTrack fully leverages complementary spatio-temporal information, achieving the best overall performance.